yingx9/tp/docs/UserGuide.md

 ## Event Listing: `eventlist` | [Return to Contents](#contents)

-Display all events in the eventList
+Displays all events in the database.

 Format: `eventlist`